How to Share Photos at a Wedding

 The QR code gets people to the gallery.
 These small nudges get them to upload:

-• Announce it.
-Have your DJ mention the QR code twice during the reception.
+- Announce it.
+Have your officiant or DJ mention the QR code twice during the reception.
 One announcement early, another mid-evening.
 A simple "If you've taken any photos tonight, please scan the code on your table and add them to the couple's shared album" is enough.

 What about guests who aren't tech-savvy?